 REDUCE responds by typing a list of the coordinate names in that coordinate system.
-The example above would produce the response
+The example above would produce the response whilst would produce '''

-'''

-(X Y Z)
+''' (X Y Z)

-whilst

 GETCSYSTEM 'SPHERICAL;

-would produce

 (R THETA PHI)

-'''

 Note that any attempt to invoke a coordinate system is subject to the same restrictions as the implied calls to COORDINATES and SCALEFACTORS.
 In particular, GETCSYSTEM fails if any of the coordinate names has been assigned a value and the previous coordinate system remains in effect.